WordPress/hosting-handbook/server-environment.md

 * [PHP 7.3](https://www.php.net/ChangeLog-7.php#PHP_7_3).x
 * [PHP 7.2](https://www.php.net/ChangeLog-7.php#PHP_7_2).x

-WordPress does with PHP 5.6.20+.
-Versions prior to PHP 7.2 are not recommended because it no longer has support of any kind, and only PHP 7.2 if you have the latest version, since it only has security support.
+WordPress does work with PHP 5.6.20+.
+Versions prior to PHP 7.2 are not recommended because it doesn't have support of any kind, and only use PHP 7.2.x if you have the latest version, since it only has security support.

 ### PHP Extensions